ganeshvasudevan/weatherMonitoring/README.md

 # Project Weather Monitoring

 Periodically checks weather forecast against given limits of temperature and reports if there are forecasted temperature outside the limit.
-The code is written in golang.
+The weather forecast is retrieved using API(s) provided by https://openweathermap.org/api

 ## Getting Started